HL7/bulk-data/spec/export/index.md

 To request finer-grained filtering, a client MAY supply a `_typeFilter` parameter alongside the `_type` parameter.
 The value of the `_typeFilter` parameter is a comma-separated list of FHIR REST API queries that further restrict the results of the query.
 Understanding `_typeFilter` is OPTIONAL for FHIR servers; clients SHOULD be robust to servers that ignore `_typeFilter`.

 *Note for client developers*: Because both `_typeFilter` and `_since` can restrict the results returned, the interaction of these parameters may be surprising.
 Think carefully through the implications when constructing a query with both of these parameters.
+As the `_typeFilter` is experimental and optional, we have not yet determined expectation for `_include`, `_revinclude`, or support for any specific search parameters.

 ###### Example Request with `_typeFilter`